Category:

 United States of America

-What was Janis Joplin's Net Worth?
+What Was Janis Joplin's Net Worth?

-Janis Joplin was an American rock, soul and blues singer who had a net worth of $250 thousand at the time of her death in 1970.
+Janis Joplin was an American rock, soul, and blues singer who had a net worth of $250 thousand at the time of her death in 1970.
 That's the same as around $1.7 million in today's dollars after adjusting for inflation.
-Joplin remains one of the most acclaimed artists of the early 1970s and continues to be an influential figure in music and culture.
-She rose to fame in the late 1960s as the lead singer of the psychedelic rock band Big Brother and the Holding Company, and went on to have a successful solo career.
+Janis Joplin remains one of the most acclaimed artists of the early 1970s and continues to be an influential figure in music and culture.
+She rose to fame in the late 1960s as the lead singer of the psychedelic rock band Big Brother and the Holding Company and went on to have a successful solo career.
 Throughout her brief but influential career, Joplin sold over 15 million albums worldwide.
 Her highest-selling album, "Pearl," was released posthumously after her death in 1970 and contained some of her most iconic tracks, such as "Me and Bobby McGee" and "Mercedes Benz."
 Joplin's other notable hits include "Piece of My Heart" and "Ball and Chain," both of which she recorded with Big Brother and the Holding Company.
 Her music and distinctive style continue to inspire generations of musicians, cementing her status as one of the greatest singers of all time.

 Estate Value